privateprep/coding-space-website/src/pages/programs/fall.md

       #### Harvest New Skills This Fall at The Coding Space

-      We’re excited to welcome you back to The Coding Space.
+      We’re excited to welcome you to The Coding Space.
 Whether you’re joining us at one of our in-person locations or meeting up with classmates for virtual lessons, we’re looking forward to laughing, learning, and—of course—coding with you!

       T﻿he fall semester runs from September 9th through February 1st, but students are welcome to join at any time.
 Learn more about what we're offering this fall below